 Out of Africa

-Somewhere between 80,000 and 50,000 years ago, a single migration out of Africa became the forebears of all non-Africans.
+Somewhere between 80,000 and 50,000 years ago, a single human migration out of Africa became the forebears of all non-Africans.
 What drove this first migration and what does that tell us about our evolution?

 In 1967 a team led by Richard Leakey found two hominid skulls and some bones near the Omo River in Ethiopia.
 And 38 years later dating techniques established that they were 195,000 years old.
 More recent dating of fossils found at Jebel Irhoud in Morocco suggest that Homo sapiens, or anatomically modern man, evolved in networks across Africa beginning 300,000 years ago.